Skip to main content

 • their appetite or eating habits change.

 If you spot any of these signs, it’s a good idea to have a chat with your child to try to uncover what’s wrong.
-Our page on talking and listening to your teen has tips to help with this.
+Our pages on talking and listening to your teen and helping teens with anxiety have lots of tips to help.

 If the symptoms don’t go away, you may need to consider getting further support, for example, by talking to the school or your GP.
 Our pages on teen behaviour – what’s typical and what’s a warning sign? and supporting teens with low mood and depression have more information and advice and you can find organisations offering advice and support here.